 The adult, more wellness-y and official version of these things?
 Pendulums.
 Once I heard about these contraptions, I had to get my hands on one and find out how to use a pendulum so that I could resolve my biggest (and most mundane) quandaries.

 You’ll know you’re working with one when you see a triangular-looking gemstone connected to a chain.
-“A pendulum is a tool that is used to connect to your higher self and ‘source’ by asking questions to help guide, clarify, and raise your awareness,” says Kelsey Patel, reiki master and wellness guru.
+“A pendulum is a tool that is used to connect to your higher self and ‘source’ by asking questions to help guide, clarify, and raise your awareness,” says reiki master Kelsey Patel.
 “The pendulum itself is simply a small object attached to the end of a string, and can be made out of wood, crystal, gemstone, glass, or metal.”

 It’s not something you should use to help make every single decision of your life—but it can be useful in certain situations.
 According to Patel, it’s a very personal practice.
 “A pendulum can be used in various scenarios where you just want to gain a little more clarity, connection, and a better understanding of something,” she says.
 “You can ask the pendulum questions about life, love, health, career, money—whether simple or complex.”
 So I wouldn’t exactly turn to a pendulum to help you decide on what to have for dinner (although… technically, you could).

 As stated above, you can feel free to consult your pendulum whenever you feel the need, but think of it as more of a spiritual practice.
 “I recommend using it as much as you feel you need to or want to—just like any other spiritual practice, it’s a personal preference,” says Patel.
 “You can use the pendulum to help you with any problem, troubling situation, or something you need more clarity around.”
 Just remember: The pendulum can only answer “yes” or “no” questions.
 “So make sure to phrase questions in a way that can allow you to get a clear answer,” she says.